 Buford Presbyterian Church gathers for worship each Sunday morning at 8:30 a.m. and again at 11:00 a.m. throughout the year.
-We worship at 10:00 a.m. during the month of July.
+We worship at 10:00 a.m. during the months of June and July.
 Special worship services are offered on Ash Wednesday, Maundy Thursday, and multiple services on Christmas Eve.
 The Sacrament of Holy Communion is observed on the first Sunday of each month as well as on Maundy Thursday and the Christmas Eve services.

 What to Expect